 - Length: 6.5 to 9 inches with a half-inch tail

 Hedgehogs the Oregon Zoo and you

 Hedgehogs are part of the zoo's education programs.
-They eat Hedgehog Maintenance Chow by Pretty Pets, supplemented by insects and occasionally fruit.
+They eat a combination of high quality dry cat food and specially formulated insectivore chow, supplemented by insects.